tly1980/yarg/README.rst

 Insipiration:
 -------------

-Python argparse_ is a great libary shipped with Python 2.7.
+Argparse_ is a great libary shipped with Python 2.7.
 It is powerful and highly configurable argument parser, I've been using it for a while, and I do like it and enjoy using it.

 However, I also found it is a little bit difficult to use, and it could be ending up quite boaring to adding up arguments by calling argparse_ APIs.